HydraDragonAntivirus/Sanctum/readme.md

 &#128679; Please note: This project is not currently designed for mass consumption; you may encounter teething issues in the deploy process - you can raise an issue for me to fix; but I provide no guarantee it will work without issue on your deployment.
 This is a **POC project** first and foremost.
 There may be some bugs, or incomplete features on the main branch as I develop it.
 For bugs, please raise an issue.
 Incomplete features will be in progress, so please do not raise issues for those.

+Stuck trying to build / deploy this?
+I made a [YouTube video](https://www.youtube.com/watch?v=BFbz6ZjGitA) showing you how!

 #### Contents